On the power of adaptivity in statistical adversaries: Introduction

 In other words, the SQ framework neutralizes adaptive adversaries into oblivious ones, and in the context of~\Cref{question}, we can take $\mathcal{A}'$ to be $\mathcal{A}$ itself.
 Looking ahead to our other results, we remark that such a statement cannot be true for all algorithms: there are trivial examples of (non-SQ) algorithms $\mathcal{A}$ for which $\mathcal{A}'$ has to be a modified version of $\mathcal{A}$.\footnote{One such example is $\mathcal{D} = \mathrm{Bernoulli}(\frac1{2})$ and $\mathcal{A} = \Ind[\text{number of $1$'s in the sample is $0$ mod 100}]$.
 As the sample size grows, an oblivious adversary can barely change the acceptance probability of $\mathcal{A}$, whereas an adaptive one can change it completely.}

 \Cref{thm:SQ} adds to the already-deep connections between the SQ framework and noise tolerance.
 The SQ framework was originally introduced in learning theory, where it continues to be influential in the design of learning algorithms that are resilient to {\sl random classification noise}~\cite{Kea98}.
-Recent work of Feldman, Grigorescu, Reyzin, Vempala, and Xiao~\cite{FGRVX17} generalizes the framework beyond learning theory to arbitrary computational problems over distributions, which is also the setting of our work.
-The SQ framework encompasses most algorithms in machine learning and optimization, with the only known exception being Gaussian elimination---we refer the reader to~\cite{FGRVX17,FGV17,Rey20} for further discussions of this point.
-Most relevant to the topic of this paper, to our knowledge across all noise models, all existing statistical algorithms that have been shown to be robust to adversarial noise are captured by the SQ framework.
+Most relevant to the topic of this paper, to our knowledge across all noise models, all existing statistical algorithms that have been shown to be robust to adversarial noise can be cast in the SQ framework.